EmmanuelMr18/Proin-CV-assistant/README.md

 1. Vitejs
 2. React
-3. Typescript (on coming)
-4. SASS
+3. SASS
-5. Material UI
+4. Material UI

 ## How to install it?